Brave-squirrels/CodersCamp2020.Project.JavaScript.RestaurantsAPI/README.md

 ### General Info
 -----------------
 Here and today, my dear, you are a witness of something new being created...
 A **Brave Squirrels Team** first ever project.
-We create a Restaurants-API Single-page web app, all you have to do, is type in the name of city you are intrested in, for that You will be rewarded with a list of best restaurants in that city!
+We created a Restaurants-API Single-page web app, all you have to do, is type in the name of city you are intrested in, for that You will be rewarded with a list of best restaurants in that city!

 *_WARNING_* We can not assure you that your city is going to be avaiable.
 We are limited by zomato.api, our JSON dealer :)